 Once you have that side screwed in, flip it over and you will now add the last side of the planter box.

 Repeat the exact same steps that you did to add the third side.
+Line up your 4 planks, always starting with the top one, and making sure it lines up exact before adding the next one.

 You will end up with a nice tall box like this with no top or bottom.
+At this point you csn easily just stop and leave it as is, but by adding a bit of trim you can give this cedar planter box more personality and style.

 You can measure from corner to corner to see if it is nice and square.
 It will actually be slightly a rectangle shape because you sandwiched the sides on.